shayansm2/eng-notebook/kafka/readme.md

        * if process fails, it will read the message again
        * process should be idempotent
     3. exactly once:

+how consumer offset works?

+`__consumer_offsets` is a special topic that keeps track of messages read by each consumer and topic.
+When a consumer reads messages and Kafka receives the ack, Kafka posts a message to `__consumer_offsets` with the consumer ID, the topic and the message IDs that the consumer has read.

 * **zookeeper**: kafka manager
   * manage brokers (keeps a list of them)
   * perform leader election of partitions